 Things to know

 - There is no right way.
 Teams should experiment and create structures that work best for them.
 For example, you may decide to hire a member of the disability community to coordinate the advisory group itself.
-While the Disability Inclusion Advisor can provide support, teams lead their own advisory groups and manage all administrative details.

 - Value lived experience: Philanthropy has long dismissed or ignored the value of lived experience.
 Lived experience can often mean familiarity with: navigating systems of oppression and exclusion, advocating for policy changes, educating the community, and writing blogs or posting on social media.
 Some disabled people cannot work full-time because they may lose healthcare and other benefits.
 Therefore, they might not have “typical” professional paths we often associate with “experience.”